Moments with Africa

 Since we gained independence in our respective African and Caribbean nations, the systems we have followed have been based on colonial rules and manuals that continue to limit our full economic, social, political and spiritual liberation.
 Our indigenous knowledge and systems have been excluded to facilitate the neocolonialism that impoverishes us.
 We want to do something about this.
 We seek to demystify and promote African culture, show our diversity and demonstrate the value of receiving information directly from the source.
 At these events, we also aim to move away from tokenism to promote cultural, spiritual and racial inclusion whilst adding nuance to our African stories, amplifying authenticity and building psychological safety.

+To continue this series, we are looking for sponsorship with organisations and individuals who share the same goals for the African continent and diaspora.
 We include the entire African diaspora on our expansive mission to accomplish the following: educate, decolonise, promote unity, combat racism, show our diversity, discuss challenges, dispel harmful myths, find avenues of change, develop effective communication, promote mental and spiritual health and explore possibilities for meaningful partnerships.
+To partner with on this, contact us!

 Watch our episodes below!